-NEOs Metrics Target Objectives in \$000's Main segment of activity (1) Achievement in 2019 Steven Brookshaw Operating Earnings 59,333 Truckload Objectives met at 101.86% (2) Brian Kohut Operating Earnings 93,115 Package & Courier Objectives met at 102.62% (3) Gregory Orr Operating Earnings 42,163(4) Truckload Objectives met at 125% (5)
+Corporate metrics Target Objectives Main segment of NEOs in \$000's activity (1) Achievement in 2020 Steven Brookshaw Operating Earnings 62,943(5) Truckload Objectives met at 125% (2) Brian Kohut Operating Earnings 71,707(5) Package & Courier Objectives met at 102% (3) Gregory Orr Operating Earnings 33,901 Truckload Objectives met at 125% (4)

-- (1) These are the main segments of activities of the respective NEOs.
+- These are the main segments of activities of the respective NEOs.
 However, not all divisions within a segment of activity are within the scope of the respective NEOs. - (2) Steven Brookshaw is eligible for over-achievement performance payment on financial criteria.
-The 2019 STIP financial objectives payout was at 101.86%. - (3) Brian Kohut is eligible for over-achievement performance payment on financial criteria.
-The 2019 STIP financial objectives payout was at 102.62%. - (4) Gregory Orr's target objective is in USD. - (5) Gregory Orr is eligible for over-achievement performance payment on financial criteria.
-The 2019 STIP financial objectives payout was at 125%.
+The 2020 STIP financial objectives payout was at 125%. - (3) Brian Kohut is eligible for over-achievement performance payment on financial criteria.
+The 2020 STIP financial objectives payout was at 102%. - (4) Gregory Orr is eligible for over-achievement performance payment on financial criteria.
+The 2020 STIP financial objectives payout was at 125%. - (5) The amounts in the table above are shown in USD and were converted for Brian Kohut and Steven Brookshaw based on the average exchange rate of the Bank of Canada for 2020 (1.00 USD = 1.3415 CAD).

-2.3.3 Long-Term Incentive Plans
+3.3.3 Long-Term Incentive Plans